bhavanki/titubate/README.md

 actions.
 A transition from one node to the next is taken on a random edge, selected in accordance with the edge weights.

+This project's code is refactored from [Apache Accumulo][accumulo].

+## In Progress

+This project is still a work in progress, so don't start relying too heavily on it just yet.
+In particular, the Java package for the code will probably change, based on feedback I get on what's appropriate.

 ## Modules

 A randomwalk test graph is called a *module*.
 The easiest way to define a